About

 Main Features:

 The Basically Nomads bus features a bedroom with a queen size bed, a bunk area for guests, and a fully tiled shower area with a slight roof raise.
 Other key features are a high end gaming PC desk space and double couches that transform into a large bed for even more guests!
-We also have the ability to go completely off grid with a 740 watts of solar and a 100 gallon water tank.
+I also have the ability to go completely off grid with 2,000 watts of solar and a 100 gallon water tank.
 Full sized amenities in 300 sq ft!

 Build Price: